nch-igm/EnFusion/README.md

 `-p` patient_ID
 `-f` frequency cutoff to use (default is 0.10 ~ 10%, enter a decimal value here or leave blank for 10% cutoff)

-#### The `-f` argument utilizes the "recurrent fusion list" which has been generated from an internal RNA-seq cohort and is used to identify recurrent and likely artifcatual fusions.
-To prevent any filtering, set this argument to `0`.
+#### The `-f` argument utilizes the "recurrent fusion list" which has been generated from an internal RNA-seq cohort and is used to identify recurrent and likely artifactual fusions.
+This list can be found here `SCRIPTS/R/GenePairCounts_2021-08-05.tsv` and will be updated biannually and timestamped by date of collection.
+Please note that if you would like to prevent any filtering, you can set this argument to `0`.

 When running the test data you will see the following on your screen: